Beginner·2 min read

 On this page

-A pin is a comment anchored to a real spot on your live page.
+A pin is a comment anchored to a real spot on your page.
 Unlike a screenshot, it carries the full environment with it — so the person fixing the issue can reproduce it without a back-and-forth.

 Place a pin